istio/istio.io/content/blog/2018/egress-monitoring-access-control/index.md

 Consider an organization that runs applications that process content from _cnn.com_.
 The applications are decomposed into microservices deployed in an Istio service mesh.
 The applications access pages of various topics from _cnn.com_: [edition.cnn.com/politics](https://edition.cnn.com/politics), [edition.cnn.com/sport](https://edition.cnn.com/sport) and  [edition.cnn.com/health](https://edition.cnn.com/health).
 The organization [configures Istio to allow access to edition.cnn.com](/docs/examples/advanced-gateways/egress-gateway-tls-origination/) and everything works fine.
-However, at some point in time the organization decides to banish politics.
+However, at some point in time, the organization decides to banish politics.
 Practically, it means blocking access to [edition.cnn.com/politics](https://edition.cnn.com/politics) and allowing access to [edition.cnn.com/sport](https://edition.cnn.com/sport) and  [edition.cnn.com/health](https://edition.cnn.com/health) only.
 The organization will grant permissions to individual applications and to particular users to access [edition.cnn.com/politics](https://edition.cnn.com/politics), on a case-by-case basis.